Mike-j-t-laptop/RoomExistingSQLiteDBConverter/README.md

 # RoomExistingSQLiteDBConverter #

 ## What the App does. ##
-App to convert an Exisiting non-Room database for Room, generating the **@Entity** and **@Dao** code as well as converting the database.
+App to convert an Exisiting non-Room database for Room, generating **@Entity**, **@Dao** and **@Database** code as well as converting the database.

 - *Andorid's ROOM expects the SQLite Database schema to adhere to it's rules.
 It is the **@Entity**'s that define the expected schema.*
-- *As such comnverting the database is relatively simple in comparison to generating the correct **@Entity**'s, especially if the underlying rules are unknown; and hence why the App can be useful.*
+- *As such converting the database is relatively simple in comparison to generating the correct **@Entity**'s, especially if the underlying rules are unknown; and hence why the App can be useful.*
-- *Android's ROOM does now provide a conversion utility, but it only converts the database, the task of creating the exact **@Entity**'s, is still required.*
+- *Android's ROOM does now provide a conversion utility, but it only converts the database, the task of creating the **exact** **@Entity**'s, is still required.*

-That is the App produces 3 distinct sets of data :-
+That is the App produces 4 distinct sets of data :-

 1. The Converted database.
 2. The @Entity's, one per table in the underlying database.
 3. @Dao's for the most basic operations (insert/update/delete and retrieve all), again oe per table.

   -  ***Note**, the generated code lacks the import statements (this is intentional, as they can vary).
 As such every generated file should be visited to resolve the imports (and if no package has been supplied the package statement as well).*
+4. A single @Database file that includes the entities definition (i.e. includes the @Entity classes) and abstact methods for the invocation of the @Dao's.

 ## An Overview of how the App works ##